Dexaran/Security-DAO-registry/README.md

 NOTE: The described model allows an auditor to leave at any time.
 For example, if Alice will be on vocation for 1 month, then she will not be marked as `active` during this month and only top-6 active auditors will receive salaries: Bob, Carol, Dex, Elon, Fabian, Gabriele.

 It should be noted that even a beginner is incentivised to submit audit reports and review the codes for the sake of karma.

+We must remember that smart contract systems can be of different complexity.
+As the result, it is decided to use the **length of a bytecode of audited smart-contracts compiled with `0.4.20+commit.3155dd80` compiler without optimization** as a measure of contract complexity and auditors karma coeffitient.